kiat/OOP-Design-Patterns/Java/Refactoring-Singleton-Game-Example/README.md

 # Refactoring Example

-This project includes some example implementations of refactoriung of singleton bulls and cows game from assignment #3.
+This project includes some example implementations of refactoring of singleton bulls and cows game from assignment #3.

 Refactoring 1: Class GameStatus for converting procedural design to objects